hclimente/hclimente.github.io/_posts/2024-02-15-coding-interviews.md

   sidebar: left
 ---

-Although maybe on their way out, coding interviews are still common for computational roles.
+Coding interviews are still common for computational roles.
 They aim to assess our problem-solving skills, to write code and to communicate our thought process.
 A common format involves a live coding session with an interviewer.
 The goal is to solve a problem in a limited time, usually 45-60 minutes.
-Here I present a template to tackle these situations.
+Here I present a template to tackle these interviews.

 # 1. Problem statement